 Graduate students are encouraged to become acquainted with students at other institutions and with the linguistics profession generally.
 Some limited funds are available to defray the cost of attending linguistics conferences and workshops.
 Graduate seminars regularly have speakers from outside Oxford, and the Oxford Linguistic Circle sponsors invited presentations twice a term.

-For more information please refer to the section ‘General Information: Supervisors’ in the Graduate Students Handbook.
+For more information please refer to the section ‘General Information: Supervision’ in the Graduate Students Handbook.

 A range of training and support facilities are available to graduate students: